Gary Haugen: Media, public appearances, and awards

-In February 2002, Haugen hosted a policy briefing on international sex trafficking with U.S. Secretary of State Madeleine Albright in conjunction with the events of the Reebok Human Rights Award.
-In November 2005, Haugen moderated a panel on human trafficking between Senators Sam Brownback (R-KS) and Hillary Clinton (D-NY.)
-In 2015, Haugen testified before the Senate Foreign Relations Committee at a hearing entitled "Ending Modern Slavery: What is the Best Way Forward?"

-Haugen and the work of IJM have been featured by Dateline NBC, The Oprah Winfrey Show, NPR, 60 Minutes II, The Today Show, Dateline NBC, NBC Nightly News, CNN, MSNBC, Fox News, BBC World News, The New York Times, The Wall Street Journal, Forbes magazine, Need Magazine, Foreign Affairs, Christianity Today, The New Yorker, and The New York Times Magazine.
+Haugen and the work of IJM have been featured by The Atlantic, Dateline NBC, The Oprah Winfrey Show, NPR, 60 Minutes II, The Today Show, Dateline NBC, NBC Nightly News, CNN, MSNBC, Fox News, BBC World News, The New York Times, The Wall Street Journal, Forbes magazine, Need Magazine, Foreign Affairs, Christianity Today, The New Yorker, and The New York Times Magazine.

 Haugen was also featured in Harvard Magazine and in the University of Chicago School of Law's magazine, The Record.
-Haugen has authored numerous articles on foreign affairs, international law and human rights.

 In 2010, U.S. News & World Report named IJM one of the top 10 service groups making a difference in the world, describing IJM as an example of "noteworthy public service programs that are having an impact."

 In 2019, Haugen received an honorary degree from Wake Forest University.
 He was also the keynote speaker at the Baccalaureate service for Wake Forest's commencement in 2019.